Volunteer Toolbox

 During the Net, Orem City will listen for check-ins and status reports primarily from two sources: 1) stations specifically designated by Orem Areas to report status and condition, and 2) any station holding a valid ham radio license and who wish to check-in or practice their radio communication skills.
 This allows them to accommodate those who might become isolated from others with specific assignments.

-Tune your radio to one of the City frequencies, as follows:
+Tune your radio to one of the City frequencies:

 1. Listen for any instructions or announcements; do not interrupt any communication in progress.